full

 Alan May

 Alan May works as a librarian at Lawson McGhee Library.
-He holds an MFA in creative writing and a Master's of Library and Information Studies, both from the University of Alabama.
 In his spare time, he reads and writes poetry.
-His work has appeared or is forthcoming in New Orleans Review, The New York Quarterly, The Hollins Critic, The Idaho Review, Plume, Willow Springs, and others.
-He has published three books.
-His latest, Derelict Days in That Derelict Town: New and Uncollected Poems, is forthcoming in 2025.
+May's fourth book, Derelict Days in That Derelict Town, is forthcoming through BlazeVOX Books.
+His work has appeared or is forthcoming in The New Orleans Review, The New York Quarterly, The Hollins Critic, The Idaho Review, Plume, The Hong Kong Review, and others.